Bridge indices of spatial graphs and diagram colorings: Preliminaries

 \subsection{Spatial graphs}

-A \textit{graph} $G$ is a set $(V,E)$ of vertices and edges, where $G= E \subset V \times V$.
+A \textit{graph} $G$ is a pair $(V,E)$ of a finite, non-empty set $V$ of vertices and a finite multiset $E$ of edges, where $G = E \subset V \times V$.
 A \textit{spatial graph} is an embedding of a graph $G$ in $S^3$ taking vertices to points in $S^3$ and taking edges $(u,v)$ to an arc whose endpoints are images of $u$ and $v$.
+We assume that our spatial graphs are ``tame'' in the sense of \cite{friedl2021graphical}.
 We say a spatial graph is \textit{trivial} if it can be isotoped to lie in the plane.

 A vertex $v$ has \textit{degree} $k$, or is \textit{$k$-valent}, if it is connected to $k$ edges.
 In this paper, we do not consider embeddings of graphs with degree one vertices.
 Topologically, we can isotope the edge adjacent to a degree one vertex freely so that it does not contribute to the knotting.
 We treat degree two vertices as parts of edges; that is, we consider the two edges connected to the vertex to be the same as if we combined the two edges into one edge without a vertex there.